-Trafficked Children
+Trafficked Children and modern slavery

 Human trafficking is defined by the UNHCR in respect of children as a process that is a combination of:

 - Movement (including within the UK).

 - Control, through harm / threat of harm or fraud

 - For the purpose of exploitation.